 Present the key ideas from your research and determine how they relate to the problem.
-The purposes of the paper are to: 1) prepare a formal report on the researched topic and 2) evaluate the overall group process.
+The purposes of the paper are to: 1) prepare a formal report on the researched topic and 2) evaluate the ethical issues.

 Begin by briefly (one paragraph) and positively describing the issues to be considered in the report.
 This introduction is to remind your readers of the importance of the report.
 Read Guffey chapters 11, 12, & 13.
-Prepare the polished draft carefully and listen carefully to the feedback on that segment of the writing assignment.
-Seek feedback from the grader and your instructor on your workdays for the final written report.
+Seek feedback from your instructor during your workdays for the final written report.

 Writers: As business people, you are faced with providing the very best information to the readers of this report.
 This is an important opportunity to impress your colleagues and superiors.
-View the instructor and the grader as people who have some say about your potential promotions and raises in your company.
+View the instructor as someone who has some say about your potential promotions and raises in your company.

-ORAL ASSIGNMENT: Impromptu Speeches Round #1
+ORAL ASSIGNMENT: Impromptu Speeches